Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 What lenders use blockchain for HELOCs?

-Our research found three lenders that offer blockchain-powered HELOCs: Figure, Synergy One Lending, and Caliber Home Loans.
-Find out more about each below.
+Our research found two lenders that offer blockchain-powered HELOCs: Figure and Synergy One Lending.
+Find out more below.

 Figure